Get answers to questions about Signum programs and degrees.

 Are recorded course lectures available?

-Yes, all lectures are recorded and made available in two ways:
+Yes, all lectures are recorded and made available in the following ways:

 - Students and auditors have access to an archive of recorded lectures through the course page on our digital campus.
 These materials will continue to be made available even after the course is over.